rspinti/River_bifurcation/README.md

 ## June 22, 2020
 The upstream count is working.
 I copied it from SARP 'stats.py'; however, it is counting wrong.
 I checked it with the data subset (small1019.csv).

 I also need to figure out the plotting.
-The geometry is a list of corrdinates in the csv.
+The geometry is a list of coordinates in the csv.
 I also need to figure out how to plot by different colors based on if there is a dam present or not on a given flowline.

 ## July 10, 2020
 Laura has written a code that walks us up and down the networks.
 Now, we need to test it and make sure it works on large and small basins.